Hiking and Thru-hiking Guide to the New England Trail (NET)

 RAIN JACKET

-I wore the Outdoor Research Foray on this trip because it offers a robust GoreTex shell that can withstand tree branches dragging and catching, since some parts of this trail can be narrow and in need of brushing.
-While I prefer to bring my lighter-weight Outdoor Research Helium II jacket on fair weather trail running trips, I knew I’d need a more robust rain jacket for this trail given the often-rainy weather.
+I wore the Outdoor Research Foray (the women’s version is the Aspire) on this trip because it offers a robust GoreTex shell that can withstand tree branches dragging and catching, since some parts of this trail can be narrow and in need of brushing.
+While I prefer to bring my lighter-weight Outdoor Research Helium Jacket on fair weather trail running trips, I knew I’d need a more robust rain jacket for this trail given the often-rainy weather.

 For more recommendations, see our Best Rain Jackets guide.